AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 * Consistently reflect the tone as noted in the [!DNL Brand] guidelines.
 * Account for child safety.

 GenStudio for Performance Marketing incorporates mitigation plans to prevent the use of identified harmful or biased content, per the above guidelines.
-When such content is detected, the user is made aware that asset generation is blocked with a "Can't generate" message.
+When such content is detected, you are made aware that asset generation is blocked with a "Can't generate" message.

-When the user receives this message they can edit the prompt and try again or flag the prompt content for review (in this ase the prompt data is collected for review purposes) by GenStudio for Performance Marketing.
+When this message appears, you can edit the prompt and try again _or_ flag the prompt content for review by GenStudio for Performance Marketing.
+The prompt data for content that is flagged for review is collected for internal review purposes.

 ## Content lifecycle